 Eric Baize is the head of Product Security and Trusted Engineering at EMC Corporation with company-wide responsibility for all aspects of product security including vulnerability response, security development lifecycle, implementation of common security technology, and supply chain risk management.
 He also oversees the definition of EMC’s security and integrity practices to protect engineering systems and product code.
 Follow Eric Baize on Twitter: @ericbaize.

-Jeff Cohen is head of JPMorgan Chase’s (JPMC) firmwide Software Security Assurance Program (SSAP).
-Prior to joining JPMC, Jeff lead the creation and implementation of Intel’s global product security assurance program, which included both software and hardware security.
-In addition, Jeff has more than 25 years of experience in managing software development teams and in leading both quality and security assurance for both commercial and defense applications.
+Jeff Cohen is Director of Software Security at TD Ameritrade.
+He was formerly the Global Head of Application Security for JP Morgan Chase.
+Prior to that, Jeff lead the creation and implementation of Intel’s global product security assurance program, which included both software and hardware security.
+In addition, Jeff has more than 20 years of experience in managing software development teams and in leading both quality and security assurance for both commercial and defense applications.
 Jeff previously served on the SAFECode Board of Directors.

 Vice President of Security Technology